madbomb122/BlackViperScript/README.md

-**NOTICE 1: Script Update was broken in v5.2.4, Please re-download updated release.
+**NOTICE 1: Script Update was broken in v5.2.4, Please re-download.
 NOTICE 2: `Update.bat`, `_Win10-BlackViper.bat`, and `BlackViper.csv` have been updated since last script release.
 Thank you**